|Ascendents.net: Royalties Accounts Manager: Royalties Terms -- (Video Player Help | Watch videos)|

 When do rightsholders typically get their money?

-For account balances greater than $10, if direct deposit is enabled, royalties payments are initiated Sunday night/Monday morning after each weekly period.
+For account balances greater than $10, if electronic deposit is enabled, royalties payments are initiated the first week of each month.
 If direct deposit hasn't been set up, balances greater than $20 will be sent by check quarterly (March-31, June-31, September-31, December-31) to the mailing address on file.

 What percentage do rightsholders get?